msv-lab/llm-play/README.md

     llm-query -i *.md -o output

-When a query is supplied through stdin or as a command-line argument, the task is automatically assigned the name `__unnamed__`.
-However, if the query originates from a file, the task will adopt the file's name (excluding the extension) as its name.
+When a query is supplied through stdin or as a command-line argument, the task is automatically assigned the identifier `__unnamed__`.
+However, if the query originates from a file, the task will adopt the file's name (excluding the extension) as its identifier.
 In cases where multiple files are provided, ensure that their names are unique to avoid conflicts.

 An output directory must be explicitly provided (e.g. `-o output`) when querying multiple models/responses/input files.